 - Arabic numerals should be used for numbering illustrations, and present them as “Figures” (e.g. Figure 1, Figure 2).

 - Attach each figure as a separate document, using the figure number as the file name.

-- Make sure that information that may disclose the identity of the patient or the institution is removed.
+- Please make sure that the identity of the patients is not disclosed.

 - For electronic images,